jphaugla/spring-boot-redis-cache/README.md

 ## Spring Service

 Spring Boot Customer Service Implementation will be like below class.
-I used Spring Boot Cache @Annotaions for caching.
+I used Spring Boot Cache @Annotations for caching.

 These are: